-A. Sweep Examinations Targeted at Never-Before Examined Registered Advisers of the Presence Exam initiative.
+A. Sweep Examinations Targeted at Never-Before Examined Registered Advisers

+In its 2014 National Examination Priorities, OCIE (now the Division of Examinations) initiated a program (the "NBE Initiative") targeted at advisers that have been registered for more than three years and have never been examined, and that are not part of the Presence Exam initiative.
 The NBE Initiative is alive and well and registrants continue to be selected for examination based on a risk-assessment review and a focused review.
 The risk-assessment review focuses on the adviser's compliance program and other documents that are necessary to assess the representations made in the adviser's disclosures.
 For the focused review, inspectors will conduct "comprehensive, risk-based examinations" of any of the following areas that the Division of Examinations deems high risk: compliance programs, filings and disclosures, marketing, portfolio management, and safety of client assets.
 After completion of the exam and if the adviser has deficiencies, then the Division of Examinations will send the adviser a letter identifying those deficiencies and the corrective action to be taken.
 If the deficiencies are serious, then the Division of Examinations may refer to the matter to Enforcement or a state regulator for further action.
 In 2015, OCIE extended this initiative to never-before-examined investment companies.
 The Division of Examinations has continued this initiative and has included a focus on advisers that have been registered for a longer period of time but have never been examined.